istio/istio.io/content/en/docs/tasks/traffic-management/egress/egress-kubernetes-services/index.md

     {{< /text >}}

 1. Check that the access is indeed performed by the cluster IP.
-Notice the sentence `Connected to en.wikipedia.org   (172.21.156.230)` in the output of `curl -v`, it mentions the IP that was printed in the output of your service as the cluster IP.
+Notice the sentence `Established connection to en.wikipedia.org (172.21.156.230 port 443)` in the output of `curl -v`, it mentions the IP that was printed in the output of your service as the cluster IP.

     {{< text bash >}}